noahlago/UltraYoloPi/README.md

 - Position your hand clearly in the camera's field of view
 - Provide feedback for incorrect detections to improve the model
 - Check the model file exists and is correctly loaded
+- Switch to a more powerful yolo model if your system capabilities permit it

 ### Connection Errors

 - Verify both Flask and Express servers are running
 - Check network connectivity between the servers
 - Ensure the correct IP addresses are being used in configuration
+- Check physical camera connection to the board

 ## Advanced Configuration